 Portable Appliance Tester Features

-Throughout our website & in our product comparison chart, we refer to features & benefits of the various Appliance Testers in our range.
-Below is a brief description of the common features to help you decide which tester is most suitable for your application.
+Throughout our website and in our product comparison chart, we refer to features and benefits of the various Appliance Testers in our range.
+Below is a brief description of the common features to help you decide which test and tag equipment is most suitable for your application.

 Class I